pybites/challenges/04/README.md

 ### Example output

 We used a namedtuple here, this is not required.
-Also note the tweets can differ, yet in the unittests we test a fix set (via the optional max_id parameter in the constructor):
+Also note the tweets can differ, yet in the unittests we test a fix set (using the optional max_id parameter in the constructor):

 	$ python
 	>>> from usertweets import UserTweets